Practical work with model architecture in Engee

 -

-As the elements or subarrays are processed, the subsystem combines the results to form output signals;
+As the elements or subarrays are processed, the subsystem combines the results to form output signals.;

 -

-*How to use the For Each subsystem:
+How to use For Each subsystem:

 For Iterator (iterative subsystem)